 You can also find vacancies by using LinkedIn.

-Recruitment agencies specialising in IT, surveying and scientific jobs may advertise vacancies, particularly for management-level jobs.
+Recruitment agencies specialising in IT, surveying and scientific jobs may advertise vacancies.

 The majority of training takes place on the job, although some large employers may provide in-house training.
 Software developers who introduce new programs for GIS provide training in the use of these packages.